anyaevostinar/anyaevostinar.github.io/classes/111-f24/hw1.md

 ```
 One slightly strange thing that you might have noticed is that you might be being told a year that’s represented using a decimal point, which is probably not how you think of years.
 (Was the Magna Carta really signed in year 1215.0?)
 We’ll talk about this issue more in a little while — it’s related to the way that numbers are stored internally in Python — but you can fix it right now.
-Instead of printing the value of `currentYear - age/2` for example, you can print the value of `int(currentYear - age/2)`.
+Instead of printing the value of `currentYear - age/2` for example, you can print the value of `currentYear - int(age/2)`.
 The function `int` stands for **int**eger, and it converts any number it’s given into an integer.
 (The function `int` is “generous” about your age: it rounds down.)
 You should go with the later year if they are an odd-numbered year.

 You should now get the following: